stuffedwombat/stuffedwombat.github.io/hase.md

 People often ask me how I come up with ideas for my prototypes and games.

-This text should answer that question.
+This text tries to answer that question.

 - **Think in terms of actions and reactions**

   I have come to the assumption that:

   Games are a series of causes and effects.
   - The player presses a button on the keyboard and the character moves.
   - The character touches a button inside the game and a door opens.
-  We are very used to videogames reacting to our input, which is why I think it is incredibly important to take a step back and examine actions and reactions:

   Certain conventions have arisen in game developement that we have internalised without realising it.
   - Arrow keys to move. tap to jump. click to shoot. e to interact. spikes kill you. death makes you respawn in the same level. etc etc

   Conventions are not necessarily bad, but they are conventions.
 Interesting stuff lies behind them.
   To explore these possibilities, it is important to consider the following assumption about interaction:

   - For every action, there is a reaction.

   Please stay with me for a few short examples of actions and reactions.
   - If you hold down the right arrow key, your character will move to the right UNTIL it runs into a wall.

   Both holding down the arrow key and the player being next to a wall are actions.
 They cause a reaction.
   - If you click the left mouse button, your character shoots a bullet towards the cursor.
   - The bullet gets desttroyed when it hits a wall.

   Both the clicking of the mouse button and the bullet hitting a wall are actions.
 They cause a reaction.
   - If you click the left mouse button, your character shoots a bullet towards the cursor.
   - When the bullet hits a wall it gets destroyed and the player starts moving towards the point where the bullet hit the wall.

   Both the clicking of the mouse and the bullet being destroyed are actions.
 This time they even cause an interesting reaction.

   Any action can trigger any reaction.

   A single action triggering multiple reactions can create interesting mechanics.

 - **Examine movement**

   I only make 2D games, which makes this a lot easier.

   In 2D space, all movement can be expressed through two numbers:

   - angle and speed.

   A bullet is travelling at an angle and a certain speed.

   You can simulate complex movement by changing these numbers over time:

   - Increasing speed is called accerlaration.
   - Rotating the angle of movement is called turning.
   - Inverting the angle of movement while decreasing speed simulates bouncing off of something.

   This might sound like super basic stuff, but thinking about movement in these terms has enabled me to look at other games as a simple collection of movement sets.

-- Look for Loops
+- **Look for Loops**

   Actions, reactions and movement are not taking place in a vacuum.

   In conventional games, players expect to reach a goal and finish the game at some point.
 To do that, they perform a set of actions  over and over again.
   These repeated actions and their reactions can be called a core gameplay loop.
   For example, here is the core loop of golf:
   - apply force to a non moving opject